oscarrezab/oscarrezab/README.md

 ## 👋 Hello and welcome!
 My name is Oscar and I love computers.
-You'll find me working on and learning about Machine Learning and other related topics.
-Other fields I love learning about are cognitive science, environmental science, and psychology.
+You'll find me working on and learning about Machine Learning, data, and other related topics.
+Other fields I love learning about are cognitive science, environmental science, education, and psychology.
 I also enjoy playing music or a good tennis match!
 * 🌎 Based in St. Paul, MN
 * 🎓 Studying Computer Science at Macalester College

 ---
 ## 🛠️ Tools and Frameworks
 Here are some of the tools I use the most, always open to pick up something new!
-* **Languages:** Python, Java, HTML/CSS/Javascript
+* **Languages:** Python, Java, HTML/CSS/Javascript, SQL
-* **Libraries/Frameworks:** Tensorflow (Keras), PyTorch, React
+* **Libraries/Frameworks:** Tensorflow (Keras), PyTorch, React, dbt, Apache Airflow
-* **Databases:** MongoDB, MariaDB (SQL)
+* **Databases:** MongoDB, Snowflake, PostgreSQL

 ---
 ## 📚 Currently learning